Swizec/react-d3js-es6-ebook/manuscript/animation.md

 {#game-loop}
 # Using a game loop for rich animation

 I love game loops.
 It even sounds fun: "game loop".
-Maybe it's just that whenever I build a game loop, the thing I'm building is fun to play with. 🤔
+Maybe it's just that whenever I build a game loop, the thing I'm building is fun to play with. :thinking_face:

 A game loop is an infinite loop where each iteration renders the next frame of your game or animation.
 You do your best to complete each iteration in 16 milliseconds, and your user gets smooth animation.